Updated March 30, 2020

 Master classes and composition seminars will be held online and be available to students only.

 Yale University commencement has been cancelled.
 Revisit this page for future announcements about potential online celebrations.
+The annual Honors Banquet has been cancelled.

 The School of Music will strictly comply with Yale’s COVID-19 travel guidelines.
 Additionally, we are not approving any Belding Fund requests at this time.